 Frequently asked questions about international applicants

 We highly recommend that international applicants for whom English is not a first language or a primary language spoken at home submit the results of an English proficiency test.
 At this time, we accept results for the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), and the Duolingo English Test.
 We will also accept the TOEFL IBT Home Edition.
 Please arrange for Brown to receive the official results.
-A minimum score of 100 on the TOEFL internet-based exam or 600 on the paper-based exam, a minimum score of 8.0 on the IELTS, or a minimum score of 130 on the Duolingo is expected in most cases.
-As your safety is our first concern, we do not expect you to sit for any of these examinations in person if it is hazardous for you to do so.
+A minimum score of 105 on the TOEFL internet-based exam, a minimum score of 8.0 on the IELTS, or a minimum score of 130 on the Duolingo is expected in most cases.
 We do not currently accept the IELTS Indicator Examination.

 Every year Brown welcomes students from around the world.
 In fact, about fifteen percent of our students come from abroad.
 We encourage you to review the information on our website that is unique to international applicants.

 All applicants to Brown complete the Common Application.
 Although the forms are geared toward the U.S. secondary school system, they may be used to convey the specifics of any nation's educational system.

 Documents or information that will be part of your application file should be written in English or be accompanied by official translations along with original documents in the original language.

 Students who are attending schools outside of the United States must complete and submit the Secondary School Report form, which can be downloaded from the Common Application website.